RealPeha/planck-renderer/README.md

 ### custom render function

-the first argument this function always returns context.
+The first argument this function always returns context.
 For the circle, the next two arguments will be position (object - x, y) and size (number).
 For a polygon, the next two arguments will be position (object - x, y) and size (object - width, height)

 Let's draw a ball texture instead of a circle